onimaids/greed/README.md

         "three"
     })
     ```

-    The **value** of each key in the table must be a string, specifically, a valid lua identifier.
+    The value of each key in the table **must be a string**; specifically, a valid lua identifier.
+This is so you can maintain such syntax for enum accessing:
-    Accessing an enum instance goes as:

     ```lua
     print(enum_name.one) -- output: 1
     ```